-- (a) apart from this section, obtaining the advice or consent of, or giving notice to, a person would be necessary to give effect to a transfer or other transaction contemplated by this chapter; and - (b) the advice, consent or notice is not required under this chapter. - (2) The advice is taken to have been obtained. - (3) The consent or notice is taken to have been given.
+- (1) This section applies if- - (a) apart from this section, obtaining the advice or consent of, or giving notice to, a person would be necessary to give effect to a transfer or other transaction contemplated by this chapter; and - (b) the advice, consent or notice is not required under this chapter. - (2) The advice is taken to have been obtained. - (3) The consent or notice is taken to have been given.